hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 			result = append(result, []any{"w", index, kv.log[int(index)]})
 		}
 	}

-	body["txn"] = result
-	body["type"] = "txn_ok"
-	return s.node.Reply(msg, body)
-}
 ```

-well, that's that, we spin up more nodes, induce network partitions and try out empirically our first consistency model `read uncommitted`:
+we try out empirically our first consistency model `read uncommitted`:

 ```
 Everything looks good! ヽ(‘ー`)ノ
 ```

-huh -- that was easy? nothing changed? what's all the fuss about these SQL anomalies and stuff? dirty writes? phantom skews? [^19]
+huh -- that was easy? what's all the fuss about these SQL anomalies and stuff? dirty writes? phantom skews? [^19]

 > Read uncommitted is a consistency model which prohibits dirty writes, where two transactions modify the same object concurrently before committing.
 In the ANSI SQL specification, read uncommitted is presumed to be the default